orangganjil/gen-conf-word-frequency/README.md

 # General Conference Word Frequency

-My initial tool here was very rough and ugly, done some time ago.
-I decided to update the tool to utilize the Natural Language Toolkit, as well as a Count Vectorizer from scikit-learn.
+My initial script here was very rough and ugly, done some time ago.
+I decided to update it to utilize the Natural Language Toolkit as well as a Count Vectorizer from scikit-learn.
 It's now much quicker and more accurate.

+The script provides a word count for LDS General Conference talks.

 ###Dependencies